jnz/Lynx/README.markdown

 Lynx is a simple 3D FPS with zombies :)
 If zombies won't convince you, there are some other features:

-- Multiplayer with robust network latency interpolation
+- Multiplayer with robust smooth network latency interpolation
-- Dedicated server
-- Network delta compression
+- Network compression (delta compression and PPM range coder)
 - Multiplatform support (Windows, Mac OS X, Linux)
 - OpenGL 2.0
 - Per-pixel lighting